Premiership of Justin Trudeau: Foreign policy

-Canada's Minister of Foreign Affair is Mélanie Joly since October 2021.
+Canada's Minister of Foreign Affairs was Mélanie Joly from October 2021 to May 2025.

 Trudeau enjoyed good relations with the United States under Democratic President Barack Obama, despite Trudeau's support for the Keystone Pipeline which was later rejected.
 Trudeau's first foreign policy challenges included respecting his campaign promise to withdraw Royal Canadian Air Force support from the Syrian civil war and to welcome 25,000 Syrian war refugees.

 The Trudeau government signed the Arms Trade Treaty in 2019, The government also signed the Declaration on the Rights of Indigenous Peoples in 2021.
 In 2016 the Trudeau government promised to sign the Optional Protocol to the Convention against Torture.

-Canada's relationship with the United States changed under Republican President Donald Trump.
+Canada's relationship with the United States changed under Republican president Donald Trump.
 Notably, there was the renegotiation of the North American Free Trade Agreement to create the United States–Mexico–Canada Agreement, in which Canada made significant concessions in allowing increased imports of American milk, weakening Canada's dairy supply management system.
 Donald Trump also implemented tariffs on Canadian steel and aluminum, to which Trudeau retaliated by imposing tariffs on American steel, aluminum and a variety of other American products.

 Canada's relationship with China also deteriorated under Justin Trudeau, beginning with the arrest of Meng Wanzhou at the Vancouver International Airport in December 2018 at the request of the United States, and the arrest of Michael Spavor and Michael Kovrig in China 12 days later.
 Both countries requested the release of their nationals, which they saw as political prisoners.
 Justin Trudeau claimed he did not have the authority to free Meng Wanzhou, as his policy was to respect Canada's extradition treaty with the United States.
 After over 1000 days of imprisonment, these three individuals were released at the exact same time in September 2021.

 In a similar fashion, Canada's relationship with Saudi Arabia seemed to deteriorate as Human Rights groups called on Trudeau to stop selling military equipment to that country under a deal struck by his predecessor.
 In 2018, Saudi Arabia recalled its Canadian ambassador and froze trade with the country after Canada had called on the Saudis to release opposition blogger Raif Badawi.
 However, in 2019, Canada doubled its weapons sales to Saudi Arabia, despite a "moratorium on export permits following the killing of the Saudi journalist Jamal Khashoggi and mounting civilian deaths from the Saudi Arabian-led intervention in Yemen."

 In 2020, Canada lost its bid to join the United Nations Security Council with the two open seats going to Ireland and Norway.
 This was the second time Canada failed an attempt to join the security council, the first time being in 2009 under Trudeau's predecessor Stephen Harper.